 If your nonprofit online marketing strategy isn’t working for you, it’s time to buckle down and make some changes.
-After all, your organization needs a fantastic online presence to reach even more potential donors and volunteers.
+After all, your organization requires a fantastic online presence to reach even more potential donors and volunteers.

 Since we’ve discussed some of the best things nonprofits can do for their websites, you should now understand how important marketing in the digital age is for any business, especially a nonprofit.
 These days, most nonprofits are turning to digital marketing as an integral part of how they gain donors, and if they’re not, they should be.

-As we mentioned, storytelling is a crucial part of getting a nonprofit’s message across and it’s one of the top 5 things the best nonprofit websites have in common.
+As we mentioned, storytelling is a crucial part of getting a nonprofit’s message across, and it’s one of the top 5 things the best nonprofit websites have in common.
 You want your story to be powerful and potentially haunting if you want to make an impact on the community.
 Providing sections of photos and videos describing and showcasing the reasoning behind your nonprofit is a serious marketing tool that should be utilized.

 Empower your readers and potential donors to feel like they need to be a part of your organization.
-If they feel as though they can help in some way it will make a difference.
+If they feel as though, they can help in some way, it will make a difference.
 In addition to showing the main cause behind your organization, show the life-changing stories that have come out of your organization.
 Don’t be afraid to play up the successes and inspire others to get involved and continue to do something good in the world.

 Search engines are some of the most widely used websites on the internet today.
 Optimizing your website for varying search engines for main keyword phrases can significantly impact the traffic coming to your nonprofit website.

 Some of the most important information on your nonprofit website will be the content you provide.
 So instead of the wording being stark and impersonal, flood it with feeling.
-Donors want to know you care about your nonprofit—and more importantly the cause that you are trying to support.
+Donors want to know you care about your nonprofit—and more importantly, the cause that you are trying to support.

-Include any statistics that you can provide as well as the types of changes you have been able to make through donations to the cause.
-Allow people to know what can be done if they provide a donation and ultimately what the goal of the nonprofit is through the gathering of donations.
+Include any statistics that you can provide, as well as the types of changes you have been able to make through donations to the cause.
+Allow people to know what can be done if they provide a donation, and ultimately, what the goal of the nonprofit is through the gathering of donations.

 Digital wallets are a wonderful new tool that is supported on Apple and Android devices.
 It allows people to make instant purchases on their mobile devices.
 With this technology, any donor on their mobile device could make a quick donation without having to get out a credit card and go through the motions of filling out all the information.